vijdan-anjum/localResto/README.md

   - **cuisine**: Access the list of cuisines of the supported city.
 You only need to input the cuisine name, city id, version.
 Required.
   - **parameter**
     - ```id (string)```: The id of the city.
 Required.
-      * *For example: "Id":"WP"* mean Winnipeg
+      * *For example: "id":"WP"* mean Winnipeg
     - ```Name (string)```: The name of the cuisine you want to search.
 Required.
     - ```version (int)```: Indicate how many copy should it return.
 Required.

 ## Sample requests
 ### Sample request direct from browser
-The example below is a sample request directly from the brower when user wishes to check opening and closing times of a restaurant:
+The example below is a sample request directly from the browser when the user wishes to check opening and closing times of a restaurant:
 ```
 http://apis.localrestaurant.com/Time/json?id=Winnipeg,Manitoba,StandardTime&name=KingHeadPub&support_overnight=false
 http://apis.localrestaurant.com/Time/json?id=Winnipeg,Manitoba,StandardTime&name=KingHeadPub
 ```
-The example below is another sample request directly from the browswe when user wishes to check the cuisine in the city
+The example below is another sample request directly from the browswe when user wishes to check the cuisine types in a city:
 ```
 http://apis.localrestaurant.com/Cuisine/json?id=WP&Name=filipinocuisine&version=1
 ```

 ### Sample request in JSON file
-The example below is the sample request in JSON when the user wishes to check opening and closing time of a restaurant in Winnipeg:
+The example below is the sample request in JSON when the user wishes to check opening and closing times of a restaurant in Winnipeg:
 ```
 [
   {